 “My diagnosis was at the cusp of stage I and stage II, giving me about a 30 percent chance of survival for five years,” said Blish.
 “However, my clinical trial (chemotherapy before Whipple surgery) which I participated in shrank my tumor by about 50 percent, allowing me to undergo a successful Whipple procedure, which improved my odds for survival several-fold.”

 In the fight against pancreatic cancer, clinical trials provide the best treatment options, giving patients early access to cutting-edge treatments that can advance research, improve treatment options and increase survival rates.

 “Patients who enroll in clinical trials at any stage in their diagnosis are not only helping themselves, but furthering advances in treatments needed to help countless others,” said Julie Fleshman, JD, MBA, president and CEO of PanCAN.
 “We maintain the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the U.S., which we use to help patients and healthcare professionals get the best information to inform treatment decisions.”

-PanCAN’s Patient Central Associates can conduct free, personalized clinical trials searches and answer questions about clinical trials.
-Associates can also provide comprehensive disease information, a list of specialists who treat a high volume of pancreatic cancer patients, access to precision medicine services, support resources and more.
+PanCAN Patient Services Case Managers can also provide, personalized clinical trials searches and answer questions about clinical trials.
+Case Managers can also provide comprehensive disease information, a list of specialists who treat a high volume of pancreatic cancer patients, access to precision medicine services, support resources and more.

-Learn more about clinical trials by visiting pancan.org/clinicaltrials or by speaking with a Patient Central Associate at 877-2-PANCAN.
+Learn more about clinical trials by visiting pancan.org/clinicaltrials or by speaking with a PanCAN Patient Services Case Manager at 877-2-PANCAN.
 Follow the Pancreatic Cancer Action Network on Twitter, Instagram and Facebook.